Equipment Equipment — Do I Need a Pool Vacuum? Complete Equipment Guide 2026

 Frequent Water Chemistry Issues

 If you're constantly battling cloudy water or algae despite proper chemical balance, debris accumulation is likely the culprit.
 Organic matter on pool surfaces consumes chlorine and provides nutrients for algae growth.
-Even with perfect FC/CYA ratios (following TFP guidelines), accumulated debris will overwhelm your sanitizer.
+Even with proper FC/CYAFC/CYA chart — The chart that sets your chlorine target from your stabilizer (CYA) level — the two go together. see the chart → levels (following TFP guidelines), accumulated debris will overwhelm your sanitizer.

 Filtration System Limitations